sortoel/overlay-docs/docs/Introduction.md

 ## What is Overlay?

-Overlay Protocol is a native Arbitrum protocol.
+Overlay Protocol is a decentralized platform built on Arbitrum, and offers users the ability to build positions on a market or data stream without traditional counterparties (liquidity providers or market makers) taking the other side of the position.
+The protocol can offer markets on ANY non-manipulable & non-predictable numerical data feed.

 Initially, the token and markets were created on Ethereum.
 However, following a governance proposal, the community decided to transition to becoming a native Arbitrum protocol due to factors such as transaction fees and other considerations.